[TOC]

 - GPT-4 Details Leaked:

-shared a blog post supposedly revealing details about GPT-4, including its model architecture, training infrastructure, parameter count, training data composition, and more.
-The source of the leak is Yam Peleg, who shared the details, which were initially placed behind a paywall by Semi-Analysis, on Twitter for free. @metal63
+@vrus0188shared a blog post supposedly revealing details about GPT-4, including its model architecture, training infrastructure, parameter count, training data composition, and more.
+The source of the leak is Yam Peleg, who shared the details, which were initially placed behind a paywall by Semi-Analysis, on Twitter for free. @metal63expressed skepticism, noting that thereās no solid evidence supporting the accuracy of the blog post or any other speculation about GPT-4.- Anytext Text ControlNet Release:

-announced the release of a new model called āAnytext Text ControlNetā and shared a link to its summary. - Modelscope Review:
+@thejonasbrothersannounced the release of a new model called āAnytext Text ControlNetā and shared a link to its summary. - Modelscope Review:

-commented positively about Modelscope, stating that itās ākinda goodā, although not quite as good as Hugging Face.
+@puffy310commented positively about Modelscope, stating that itās ākinda goodā, although not quite as good as Hugging Face.

 Links mentioned: